 My goal is to provide you with the most easy and efficient ways to create a disease proof animal.
 A truly Vital Animal.

-And that means you’ll need to step out of the conventional medical paradigm, because, dear readers, that’s where disease is made.
+And that means you’ll need to step out of the conventional medical paradigm, because, dear reader, that’s where disease is made.

 The things we do medically to those in our care are most often the very reason they become ill.
 We can start to undo the effects of a toxic, lifeless diet tomorrow by changing to a healthier food today.
 But we may spend months or years undoing the damage done by a series of vaccinations.